-The Pennsylvania Higher Education Assistance Agency (PHEAA) offers grants in varying amounts.
+The Pennsylvania Higher Education Assistance Agency (PHEAA) offers grants that vary in amount.
+Notification of award amount will be provided directly to the student by PHEAA.
 Awards are determined by PHEAA on the basis of financial need and enrollment status.
-Application is made through FAFSA and is available for eight semesters for qualified students.
+Application is made by completing the Free Application for Federal Student Aid (FAFSA) and is available for eight semesters for qualified students.
 State grant application deadline is May 1 of every year.